-St Vincent’s was built to care for the poor and marginalised and this continues to drive much of our work today.
-Located in inner Sydney, St Vincent’s Hospital provides a number of services to help our homeless community who are not accessing healthcare or support services.
-Some of the key services offered by the Hospital include:
+St Vincent’s mission to care for the poor and marginalised drives much of our Homeless Health work today.
+Located in inner Sydney, St Vincent’s Hospital provides a number of services to help our homeless community.
+Many of these people do not otherwise access healthcare or support services.
+Therefore these services are essential.